-“I’m going to launch a company that is going to think about the people who make the product, make sure they get a fair wage and they’re treated fairly, and allow them to improve their lives through their work.
-I’m also going to look to people who can’t necessarily afford the equipment but want to give people living in at-risk communities the opportunity to play sports, build leadership skills, and keep them off the street.”
+Halty says he wanted to launch a company that considered the people who make the product, made sure they earned a fair wage, and allowed them to improve their lives through their work.
+He also wanted to share soccer with those who could not afford the equipment and give those in at-risk communities the opportunity to play sports, build leadership skills, and stay “off the streets.”